fbeline/rooster/README.md

    {'GET', "/products/:id", fun get_product/1, [auth]}].
 ```

 The **exports** method will provide the list of available endpoints that this module contains.
-Each tuple should have `{HTTP verb, route path, route handler, list of middleware}`, the list of middleware is not a required parameter as a specific route may use none.
+Each tuple should have `{HTTP verb, route path, route handler, list of middleware}`, the list of middleware is not a required paarameter as a specific route may use none.

 ### Nested definition
 For routes that gonna share a specific root path and or middleware, declaring routes in a nested way should be the properly solution.